Research

 How to submit a research application

-If you would like to submit a research application, please complete the Research application form (DOCX, 377 KB) and send to researchandevaluation@csyw.qld.gov.au.
+If you would like to submit a research application, please complete the Application to conduct prescribed research (PDF, 1.1 MB) Application to conduct prescribed research (DOCX, 430 KB) and send to researchandevaluation@cyjma.qld.gov.au.
 If you have a research enquiry or would like to discuss your research idea with us, please contact us at this same email address.

 Researchers with enquiries or applications regarding Youth Justice research should contact the Youth Justice Research and Evaluation team at: researchandevaluation@youthjustice.qld.gov.au.